TokTok/spec/spec.md

 bit differs, the bucket index is 255.

 ### Updating k-buckets

+TODO: this is different from kademlia's least-recently-seen eviction policy;
+why the existing solution was chosen, how does it affect security, performance and resistance to poisoning? original paper claims that preference of old live nodes results in better persistence and resistance to basic DDoS attacks;

 Any update or lookup operation on a k-buckets instance that involves a single node requires us to first compute the bucket index for that node.
 An update